 I heard you are a charter school- what’s that?
 Is that a public school?

-Yes, we are a totally free, public high school that is open to anyone.
+Yes, we are free, public high school that is open to anyone.
 The only difference between a charter school and a traditional ‘district’ public school is that we accept students that apply to come here.
 By contrast, a traditional district school accepts students that live within it’s geographic area.
 However, any student may apply to ARISE – even if they don’t live in Oakland.

 Are you a continuation school?

 No, we are a 9th-12th high school that accepts all students.
 Our student selection process is done via a lottery.

 Many things!
 We offer rigorous culturally relevant instruction that gives first generation college students the tools to think critically, analyze their social conditions, and be ready for college.
 Our instructional model provides a personalized and supportive environment and requires students to demonstrate subject mastery through performance based assessment.
 See our about ARISE page for more information.

 I don’t understand your grading system.
 What’s a “Meets”?